 Are there other Brain Injury Clubhouses?

-- There are over a dozen Brain Injury Clubhouses in the United States, Canada, and Australia.
+- There are over a dozen Brain Injury Clubhouses in the United States and Canada.
 BIND is the first and only Texas-based member of IBICA: International Brain Injury Clubhouse Alliance.

 How is BIND funded?

 - 65% of BIND revenue was provided through individual donor contributions, including North Texas Giving Day

 - 33% was received through corporate sponsorships